Aravind-Jalda/interview-prep/HelmCharts/README.md

 # 📚 Interview Prep Repository

 ## 📌 Objective
-This repository helps in preparing for DevOps interviews with practical and real-world explanations.
+This repository helps in preparing for DevOps interviews with practical and real-world explanations...

 ## 📦 Helm Section